IBM/watsonx-prompt-lab/docs/lab-2/README.md

 ## 1. Generate

-Get a model to output three creative sentences about doneys.
+Get a model to output three creative sentences about donkeys.
 You can use the examples below to help.

 ```
 3 sentences about puppies: